isuhao/OGTatt/Docs/Ideas.md

 -----------------------

-#### Pirates
+#### Lagoonies

-All these people became criminals overnight and decided to stop running.
+All these people became criminals overnight for sharing audio and decided to stop running.
 Now they are breaking all the other rules too.

 ##### Emblem
 ![cassette and crossbones](../Resources/Textures/Decals/Pirates.png)